y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

 - Pthreads Synchronization
   - The Pthreads API is available for programmers at the user level and is not part of any particular kernel.
   - There are other extensions to the Pthreads API - including spinlocks - but it is important to note that not all extensions are considered portable from one implementation to another.

+### 6.10: Alternative Approaches

+- Transactional Memory
+  - Quite often in computer science, ideas from one area of study can be used to solve problems in other areas.
+The concept of transactional memory originated in database theory, for example, yet it prvides a strategy for process synchronization.
+  - A memory transaction is a sequence of memory read-write operations that are atomic.
+  - If all operations in a transaction are completed, the memory transaction is committed.
+Otherwise, the operations must be aborted and rolled back.
+  - The advantage of using such a mechanism rather than lock is that the transactional memory system - not the developer - is responsible for guaranteeing atomicity.
+  - Transactional memory can be implemented in either software or hardware.
+    - Software transactional memory (STM), as the name suggests, implements transactional memory exclusively in software - no special hardware is needed.
+    - Hardware transactional memory (HTM) uses hardware cache hierarchies and cache coherency protocols to manage and resolve conflicts involving shared data residing in separate processor's caches.
+- OpenMP
+  - The advantage of OpenMP is that thread creation and management are handled by the OpenMP library and are not the responsibility of application developers.
+  - The critical-section compiler directive behaves much like a binary semaphore or mutex lock, ensuring that only one thread at a time is active in the critical section.
+  - An advantage of using the critical-section compiler directive in OpenMP is that it is generally considered easier to use than standard mutex locks.
+  - However, a disadvantage is that application developers must still identify possible race conditions and adequately protect shared data using the compiler directive.
+- Functional Programming Language
+  - Most well-known programming languages - such as C, C++, Java, and C# - are known as imperative (or procedual) languages.
+Imperative languages are used for implementing algorithms that are state-based.
+  - With the current emphasis on concurrent and parallel programming for muticore systems, there has been greater focus on functional programming languages, which follow a programming paradigm much different from that offered by imperative languages.
+    - The fundamental difference from between imperative and functional languages is that functional languages do not maintain state.

+### 6.11: Summary

+- これまでに書いている内容なので省略